Congenital Heart Disease

 What causes congenital heart disease?

-CHD happens when your baby’s heart doesn’t develop correctly while they're in their mother’s womb.
+CHD happens when the fetal heart doesn’t develop correctly in the uterus.
 Scientists don’t fully understand why that happens, but it may be related to:

 Diagnosis and Tests